-His main musical influences growing up were Madness, The Police, The Clash, Ian Dury & the Blockheads and the Kinks.
+Some big influences on him growing up were The Police, Madness, The Clash, Ian Dury & the Blockheads and the Kinks.

 As well as rock & pop, he has a passion for soul, doo-wop, rhythm & blues and jazz.

 He was first inspired to pursue a life in music by his uncle Cary Baylis (guitarist & songwriter) who remains a hero of his.

 Mez also plays guitar, piano, bass and sings - often providing backing vocals for artists he works with including Van Morrison and Madness.

 Drumming influences are too numerous to list, but some of his favourites are: Stewart Copeland, Woody Woodgate, Al Jackson Jr, Phil Collins, Earl Palmer, Roger Hawkins, Philly Joe Jones, Papa Jo Jones, Sonny Payne, Stevie Wonder, Ringo Starr, Brian Bennett, Bernard Purdie, Steve Ferrone, Karen Carpenter, John Bonham, Dave Grohl, Topper Headon, Paul Cook.

 He is a BMus(Hons) graduate of Trinity College of Music London where he studied Drum Kit and Percussion.
 During this time he joined the National Youth Jazz Orchestra with whom he toured the UK.

 Mez is currently drumming for music Legend Sir Van Morrison and is the percussionist for iconic British pop group Madness.

 He has also had the pleasure of working with: Sir Tom Jones, Willie Nelson, Jeff Beck, Jools Holland, Imelda May, Joss Stone, Georgie Fame, Maceo Parker, Candy Dulfer, Chrissie Hynde, Chris Farlowe, Clare Teal, Fat White Family and many other talented artists.